 It's lightweight, so it's comfortable for a variety of exercises, and it's built with fitness in mind with GPS and an accurate heart rate monitor included.

-Despite its sporty focus the design still feels premium, and it's one of the most powerful devices on this list as it comes with the latest Qualcomm Snapdragon Wear 3100 chipset inside.
-That's not in a lot of other Wear OS watches yet, and we found it noticeably slicker than some other choices.
+Despite its sporty focus the design still feels premium, and it's one of the more powerful Wear OS devices as it comes with the Qualcomm Snapdragon Wear 3100 chipset inside, and we found it noticeably slicker than some other choices.

 Read the full Fossil Sport review